Noah Song: Personal life

 Song's father, Bill, immigrated to the United States from South Korea at the age of five.
 Bill has been a member of the Los Angeles County Sheriff’s Department, where he is a commander, since 1991.
+Song does not speak Korean but grew up eating Korean food.
 Song's mother, Stacy, is a special education instructional assistant.
 Song has three siblings.